-Criteria for Senior Division Judges: master’s degree or higher or at least five years experience in a science and/or engineering field.
+Criteria for Senior Division Judges: in pursuit of a master’s degree or higher or at least five years experience in a science and/or engineering field.

-Criteria for Junior Division Judges: bachelor’s degree or higher.
+Criteria for Junior Division Judges: in pursuit of a bachelor’s degree or higher.
 In lieu of a degree, judges may have at least three years experience in a science and/or engineering field or four years work experience in a physical or life science field.
-(Honor Society Undergraduates with at least three years experience in a science and/or engineering field may also volunteer to judge.)

 Judges are responsible for reviewing projects as well as providing encouragement and constructive criticism; your opinions are highly valued by these students.
 We expect over 1200 students participating in 20+ categories.